 A manual wheelchair in simple terms will require your effort or that of someone else, to move it along to your destination.
 An electric wheelchair, on the other hand, comes with the auto-power mechanism to propel it forward to your intended destination.

-The Buying Guide for the Best Manual Wheelchair
+The Buying Guide for Manual Wheelchairs

 A clear distinguishing factor in identifying a manual wheelchair is the absence of a battery mechanism to propel it forward.
 To get the wheelchair moving forward or backward it would either have to be pushed by someone or you can roll the wheels with your hands.